 Open Hours: Always open

 The Dutch Square is also known as the Red Square.
 It is a picturesque part of Melaka City.
 It is a group of historical buildings that are all painted bright brick red.
-The Stadthuys was the administrative centre for the Dutch and housed the governors.
+The Stadthuys was the administrative center for the Dutch and housed the governors.
 It was built in 1660 and is the oldest surviving Dutch building in Asia.

 The Christ Church was established there in 1753 and is the oldest Protestant church in the entire country of Malaysia.

-There is a beautiful fountain in the centre of Dutch Square erected by the British in 1904.
+There is a beautiful fountain in the center of Dutch Square erected by the British in 1904.
 There is also yet another museum in Dutch Square called the Malaysia Youth Museum.
 The building was built in 1784 and was formerly a school in the 17th and 18th centuries.

 Location: Jalan Merdeka, Bandar Hilir